 The Occupational/Environmental Medicine Clinic provides specialty consultation for patients with work or environmentally - related health conditions including adult lead and mercury exposure, solvent and pesticide exposures as well as repetitive motion disorders.
 The clinic also provides medical surveillance, and monitoring for companies and for employees of the University’s Outpatient Clinic System.

-Our program staff has been involved in research on the causes, risk factors, management and prevention of occupational injuries and illnesses, including musculoskeletal disorders, resulting from cumulative trauma, occupational cancer, adult lead exposure and other heavy metal poisonings and exposures related to military service.
+Our division staff has been involved in research on the causes, risk factors, management and prevention of occupational injuries and illnesses, including musculoskeletal disorders, resulting from cumulative trauma, occupational cancer, adult lead exposure and other heavy metal poisonings and exposures related to military service.